ixAnkit/cryftJS/README.md

 * PlatformVM API (P-Chain)
 * Socket

-We built AvalancheJS with ease of use in mind.
+We built CryftJS with ease of use in mind.
 With this library, any Javascript developer is able to interact with a node on the Avalanche Platform who has enabled their API endpoints for the developer's consumption.
-We keep the library up-to-date with the latest changes in the [Avalanche Platform Specification](https://docs.avax.network).
+We keep the library up-to-date with the latest changes in the [Metal Platform Specification](https://docs.cryft.network).

-  Using AvalancheJS, developers can:
+  Using CryftJS, developers can:

 * Locally manage private keys
 * Retrieve balances on addresses